kishori-sharan/readme-code-testing/README.md

 ## Mark your code for embedding

-Embedding Java code from a file:
+Let us test embedding Java code from a file:
 ```java:src/Main.java

 ```